Outlaw Canyon Rock Climbing

 : ... : Outlaw Canyon

 This mostly-varnished, right-facing dihedral starts with steep off-finger laybacking on soft rock and up sustained, just-less-than-vertical ringlocks/thumbstacks with the occasional tight handjam.
 A pumpy tour of bad sizes.
 The somewhat sandy stone detracts from this aesthetic line; if it were Wingate, it'd be classic....[more]
-Browse More Classics in UT
+Browse More Classics in Utah

 An old, faint panel of petroglyphs.